Spherical adjunction and Serre functor from microlocalization: Introduction

 In microlocal sheaf theory, Nadler has also shown that functors between the pair of microsheaf categories over the symplectic Landau-Ginzburg model $(\mathbb{C}^n, \pi = z_1 \dots z_n)$, aftering (heuristically speaking) adding additional fiberwise stops, form a spherical adjunction.
 Then, by removing the fiberwise stops, the spherical adjunction for the original pair is also obtained \cite{Nadspherical}, but it is unclear how general this argument is in sheaf theory.

 The structure of spherical adjunctions has appeared in a number of previous works and leads to interesting applications in homological mirror symmetry \cite{AbAurouxHMS,Nadspherical,Gammagespherical,Jeffs}.
 However, there are still important problems that remain.
 Namely, the cap functor $\cap$ is only defined in the setting of a symplectic Landau-Ginzburg model instead of a general Weinstein pair, since it is completely not clear whether there are enough Lagrangian submanifolds asymptotic to a general Legendrian stop \cite{Ganatra-Pardon-Shende3}.
-This means that there is no formalism of results on the cap functor $\cap$ for general Weinstein pair.
-Therefore, even though the cup functor $\cup$ is proved to be spherical as long as the stop is swappable \cite{SylvanOrlov}, it is difficult to characterize the adjoint functors geometrically.
+This means that even though the cup functor $\cup$ is proved to be spherical as long as the stop is swappable \cite{SylvanOrlov}, it is difficult to characterize the adjoint functors geometrically.